phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 - 1 x Push Button
 - 1 x USB Arduino Cable
 - 2 x LED
-- 2 x 220 ohm resistor
+- 2 x 220-ohm resistor
 - 4 x male to male jumper wires

 ## Steps

-Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been setup yet.
+Follow the directions in [Arduino Setup Guide](/arduino-setup) if your computer has not been set up yet.

 1) Follow the directions [Arduino Blockly Start Guide](/arduino-blockly-start) to start the [Arduino Blockly Webpage](http://localhost:3000).